nishant-basu-tamu3/student_knowledge_system/README.md

   * [Prakhar Suryavansh](mailto:ps41@tamu.edu)

 ## Getting Started
+* Follow these steps for setting up the working environment locally on your system:
 * be in your dev machine, e.g. a fresh VPS or container (recommend Ubuntu 20+ with >=2 GB RAM)
 * fork this repository: [fork it](https://github.com/philipritchey/student_knowledge_system/fork)
 * clone your fork: `git clone git@github.com:YOU/student_knowledge_system.git`